philipturner/metal-benchmarks/README.md

 <details>
 <summary>64-bit integer math</summary>

 According to the Metal Feature Set Tables, the A11 and later have "64-bit integer math".
 It turns out that Apple has hardware-accelerated 64-bit integer multiplication and addition.
 It takes 4 cycles to add two 64-bit integers, the same time it would take to emulate through 32-bit.
 However, requiring a single assembly instruction reduces executable size.
-The I64 addition also happens concurrently to I32 additions in the floating point pipelines.
-I64 addition seems to be implemented natively as a (32x32=32)+64=64 fused multiply-add, where the first two I32 operands are zero.
+The IADD64 pipeline seems to interfere with the FADD32/IADD32 pipeline in the following way:

+> Throughput &ge; 4(number IADD64s) + 1(number IADD32s) + 1(number FADD32s)

+This suggests that it hijacks the IADD32 integer pipeline to perform segments of the IADD64 addition.
+The FADD32 pipeline also uses this circuitry to add floating point mantissas.

 With 4 cycles for IMAD32 and 8 cycles for IMAD((32x32=64)+64=64), emulating IMUL64 would take 20 cycles.
 Hardware performs this in 16 cycles, and is therefore native.
 This may be slower than emulation on AMD, where IMAD32 takes 1 cycle.